usf-cs212-spring2021/usf-cs212-spring2021.github.io/guides/exam-1.md

 Students may receive [exam accommodations](https://myusf.usfca.edu/sds/exam-accommodations), such as additional testing time, through [Student Disability Services](https://myusf.usfca.edu/sds/exam-accommodations).
 I must receive a notification for accommodation from [SDS](https://myusf.usfca.edu/sds) approximately <strong>one week</strong> before the exam itself.

-Contact me on Piazza to schedule a specific time to take the exam and retake.
+Contact me on CampusWire to schedule a specific time to take the exam and retake.
 In most cases, you will start the exam with your section and have additional time past the end of lecture time.
-I will try my best to actively monitor Piazza for any exam questions after lecture time ends, but will not be available to answer questions live on Zoom.
+I will try my best to actively monitor CampusWire for any exam questions after lecture time ends, but might not be available to answer questions live on Zoom.

 ## Exam Retake
 {: .page-header }